 Pool Clean Up

-Swimming pools in fire areas will contain ash, debris, firefighting chemicals and toxins.
+Swimming pools in fire areas will contain ash, debris, firefighting chemicals, and toxins.
 It is best when allowable to drain and re-fill the pool.
-Inspect the integrity of the pool walls, plaster, the pipefittings, decking and surrounding landscape.
-The components of smoke from fire can cause severe lasting damage to equipment and structures.
-In addition, the chemistry of the pool will be adversely effected.
+Inspect the integrity of the pool walls, plaster, pipefittings, decking, and surrounding landscape.
+The components of smoke from the fire can cause severe lasting damage to equipment and structures.
+In addition, the chemistry of the pool will be adversely affected.
 Smoke is corrosive and oxidative.
 It will cause severe damage wherever it has settled.
 If equipment and decking are covered in ash and smoke, continue to use caution.
 Wear personal protective equipment and a breathing apparatus as well as gloves.
 There are many toxins in smoke and ash residue that can cause sickness.
-The best case is to allow professionals to deal with excessive clean up situations.
+The best case is to allow professionals to deal with excessive clean-up situations.